 What Is a Joint Venture Dental Practice Partnership?

 Simply put, a joint venture dental practice partnership allows a dentist to retain ownership of their established practice while incorporating the support of a silent partner.
-This partnership also works for those interested in building a practice alongside a silent partner who keeps them in the driver’s seat while giving access to resources and support while the practice grows.
+This partnership also works for those interested in building a practice alongside a silent partner who keeps them in the driver’s seat while giving them access to resources and support while the practice grows.
 There is a ton of flexibility in structuring a joint venture dental partnership.
-The dentist may retain anywhere from 10% to 40% of the equity from the practice, but usually retains control over the way the practice runs.
+The dentist may retain anywhere from 10% to 40% of the equity from the practice but usually retains control over how the practice runs.
 How can a joint venture benefit your dental practice and career?

 Benefits of Joint Ventures

 Forming a joint venture dental practice partnership offers many potential benefits for dentists with an established practice.
 First and foremost, a JV can bolster the financial resources your practice can draw from.
 That means potentially better or updated equipment, the potential for renovations, and a better budget for marketing.